Tired of seeing MasterClass ads everywhere and want a complete MasterClass review before paying $180?

 And I’m like, “Hey, I can’t just buy a new kitchen.
 Can we just get to the chocolate soufflé?”

-You can tell a lot of the courses are designed for advanced students.
+You can tell a lot of it is designed for advanced students.
 Another example is Neil Gaiman’s storytelling class.
 He spends a lot of time talking about “world-building” and creating believable alternate realities.

 It’s definitely a good thing if you’re looking for an expert storytelling class, obviously.

-2. Some of the courses are a bit unrealistic
+2. Some of them are a bit unrealistic

 I hate to pick on Gordon because I really liked his class, but it’s a perfect example of what I’m talking about.